aws-samples/sample-aws-modernization-with-superblocks/content/3_ModuleThree_Frontend/02_FilterSection.md

 ## Next Steps

-After completing the filter section, we'll move on to creating the hero stats section to display key performance indicators.
+Next, we'll create the hero stats section to display your key metrics.